Settling out of court

 - postponing one or more instalment payments for an agreed period, or

 You may also ask for a release, discharge or waiver of the debt or obligation; however, you are not automatically entitled to this.

 If you are unable to reach an agreement, the insurance company is required to provide details of its complaints process.

 If the insurance company decides that you are not entitled to financial hardship assistance and your circumstances change, you can make another request for assistance.
-While assessing your second request, it is at the insurance company’s Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. whether it again puts any debt recovery action on hold.
+While assessing your second request, it is at the insurance company’s discretion whether it again puts any debt recovery action on hold.

 What is a release?

 A release is a document signed by parties that ends legal action.
-The A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. who began the legal action agrees to drop it, often in exchange for a payment by the other party.
+The party who began the legal action agrees to drop it, often in exchange for a payment by the other party.
 In a release, a party accepts an amount of money as full settlement of a matter and agrees that they cannot take any further legal action about the matter.
 When claims are settled out of court, it is normal for the insurance company or person who is paying the settlement to require the other party to sign a release.